Triente brings together strategy, analytics, and research to help leaders find the move worth making.

 Industries

-Banking & Insurance · Consumer Financial Products · AI & Machine Learning Platforms · Governments & Non-Profits · Private Equity
+Banking & Insurance · Consumer Financial Products · AI & Machine Learning Platforms · Government & Nonprofits · Private Equity

 The Triente Ethos

-Most strategic advice runs on pattern-matching, borrowed frameworks, and conventional wisdom, defended with confidence rather than evidence.
+Most strategic advice runs on pattern-matching and borrowed frameworks, defended with confidence the evidence doesn't support.
 We set it aside and rebuild the picture from raw data and primary research.
 It's usually wrong in at least one place that matters.

 A model that contradicts the executive teams and customers living the market is wrong.
 A story the data won't back is also wrong.
 Where the analysis and the market agree, you can act.
 Where they don't, the gap is the finding.